Orientation Day

 Even though this is a VIRTUAL session for online students, it will also be offered for face-to-face students who couldn’t attend the Orientation on campus.

 Our Virtual Orientation will be run in two parts.
-Both these sessions will take place on Blackboard.
+Both these sessions will take place on Teams.

 Part 1: